 A long-term focus on the benefits of investments in ESG issues for current and potential residents should be rewarded by investors concerned about a municipality’s fiscal health and strength.

 The theory, main results, and supplementary analyses suggest that investments in affordable housing for disadvantaged groups, the clean-up of toxic waste that disproportionately affects such groups, reduced reliance on revenue sources that penalise them and on expenditure sources that treat social tensions primarily as a safety issue for the advantaged instead of addressing root causes of tension are not only philanthropic or ideological.
 They offer good economic investments.

 Issuers that deliver on their ESG-related use of proceeds could be recognised for this in future transactions, not just via the issuance of more affordable green bonds, but also in the pricing and performance of every municipal bond.

 For more information on ESG integration in sub-sovereign debt, please refer to PRI’s resources here.

 Our working paper builds on developing research on societal factors that impact municipal credit risk, such as the opioid crisis and climate risk, as well as work connecting ESG factors to the risk of sovereign and corporate debt.
 It was further motivated by recent research on investor biases with respect to race.
 For example, Dougal et al. (2019) found evidence that historically black colleges and universities pay a credit premium unrelated to their underlying credit quality, that is further exacerbated in the Deep South.

-The full paper is available on SSRN, and has also been submitted to a journal for peer review.
 An earlier version was presented at the peer-reviewed UNPRI Academic Week Conference in September 2021 and is available on the PRI’s BrightTalk channel.